shb8086/automation/README.md

 1. Make the script executable with the command `chmod +x generate_user_accounts.sh`.
 2. Run the script as root with the command `sudo ./generate_user_accounts.sh <number_of_accounts> <username_prefix>`.
-3. The created user accounts will be saved in 'user_accounts.csv` as well as their passwords.
+3. The created user accounts will be saved in `user_accounts.csv` as well as their passwords.

 ### [single_user_config.sh](single_user_config.sh)